hurdg/hurdg.github.io/content/authors/admin/_index.md

     url: https://science.ucalgary.ca/data-science

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include mathematical modelling of biological systems, machine learning, and actionable visualizations.
+bio: My research interests include mathematical modelling of biological systems, machine learning, and creating high impact visualizations.

 # Interests to show in About widget
 interests:
-  - Biology
+  - Biological Systems
-  - Computational Modelling
+  - Mathematical Modelling
-  - Mathematics
+  - Statistical Coding

 # Education to show in About widget
 education:
   courses:
-    - course: Master's in Data SCience and Analytics
+    - course: Master's in Data Science and Analytics
       institution: University of Calgary
       year: 2023
     - course: Bachelor of Science